-In percussion-drilled boreholes there are no traces on the borehole walls for calibration of the length measuring devices and, therefore, no depth adjustment is performed.
+Due to the lack of traces on the borehole walls for calibration of the length measuring devices, no depth adjustment was performed.

 The visualization of data is made with BDPP; a Windows based processing software for filtering, presentation and analyses of BIPS data.
 No fracture mapping of the BIPS image was performed.